 Groundwater bores are located near the eastern side of the unused historic TSF1 and extend to Horwood Dam.
 The intent of the monitoring bores is to monitor perched water in the area that may impact on Eyre Street Dam.
 The monitoring is in response to surface seepage noted in the area during intense 2011 rainfall events.
 All bores in the series were able to be monitored each quarter.
-Water levels were stable in GW3 and GW4 and falling in bores GW5 to GW10.
-Lead results from GW3, GW4, and GW5 were elevated in the December 2021 round of monitoring and while potentially the result of sampling contamination, results for GW4 and GW5 were slightly elevated during the February 2022 resampling event.
-December 2022 Lead results for these bores are not included in the graphs in March 2022 results for these bores were consistent with historic results.
-Figure 5-23 indicates that results remain within historic ranges.
+Water levels were stable in GW3 and rising in bores GW4 to GW10 due to the heavy rainfall in the year.
+Lead results from GW3, GW4, and GW9 were elevated at times and likely due to infiltration of rainfall to TSF1.
+Error!
+Reference source not found. indicates that results remain within historic anges.